The Official vs. Unofficial Mayo Clinic Diet

 This final quality is especially beneficial for people who need to adapt their diet to accommodate another medical condition such as diabetes, gastrointestinal disease/surgery or food allergies.

-The Mayo Clinic Diet is based on the Mayo Clinic Healthy Weight Pyramid as a guide to making smart eating choices and encouraging daily activity, as seen below:
+The Mayo Clinic Diet is based on the Mayo Clinic Healthy Weight Pyramid.
+The pyramid provides a visual guide to smart nutritional choices and encourages daily activity.
+Here is an older version:

-The diet includes all food types, with a focus on lots of fruit and vegetables, plus daily servings of healthy whole grain carbs, lean protein and dairy, and healthy fats, and even allows for a small amount of sweets each day.
+The Mayo Clinic diet includes all food types, but places a focus on fruit and vegetables, whole grains, lean protein and dairy.
+It also allows healthy fats and a small amount of sweets each day.